freezy/VisualPinball.Engine/VisualPinball.Unity/Documentation~/creators-guide/editor/switch-manager.md

 ### Pulse Delay

-Internally, VPX connects switches to events.
+Internally, VPE connects switches to events.
 For example, a trigger on the playfield has a `Hit` event, which occurs when the ball rolls into the trigger's collision zone, and an `UnHit` event when the ball leaves that zone.
 These two events close and open the trigger's switch.

 However, not all mechanisms behave like that.
 For example a spinner emits a single `Spin` event.
 So to prevent the switch from being closed indefinitely VPE automatically re-opens it after a given delay.